About St. Mary’s

 The High Altar dedicated to Constance and Her Companions

-The High Altar was installed in the old cathedral in 1878 and then reinstalled in 1905 in the new.
-It is made of caen stone and Tennessee marble and is a memorial to the Sisters of St. Mary who gave their lives in service to others during the Yellow Fever epidemic of 1878.
-Their names are carved into the steps, making it one of the only High Altars dedicated to women of a religious order.
-The words “Alleluia Osanna” are carved in the riser on either side of the tabernacle as they were the last words of Sister Constance before she perished.
+The High Altar was installed in the old Cathedral in 1878 and then reinstalled in 1905 in the new Cathedral.
+Made of caen stone and Tennessee marble, it is a memorial to the Sisters of St. Mary who gave their lives in service to others during the Yellow Fever epidemic of 1878.
+The Sisters’ names are carved into the steps, making it one of the only High Altars dedicated to women of a religious order.
+The words “Alleluia Osanna,” carved in the riser on either side of the tabernacle, were Sister Constance ‘s last words before she perished.
 Sister Hughetta, the only Sister to survive the Yellow Fever, was added to the altar upon her death in 1926.

 Etched on the gold tabernacle door is the lily insignia of the Sisterhood of St. Mary.
 Above the altar are reredos, carved in Italy of Botticino marble, of the Virgin Mary and St. John.
 These were installed in 1931 in memory of Sister Hughetta.